Sortition: Political proposals for sortition

+Supplement legislatures

-Political scientist Robert A. Dahl suggests in his book Democracy and its Critics (p.
-340) that an advanced democratic state could form groups which he calls minipopuli.
-Each group would consist "of perhaps a thousand citizens randomly selected out of the entire demos", and would either set an agenda of issues or deal with a particular major issue.
-It would "hold hearings, commission research, and engage in debate and discussion".
+Political scientist Robert A. Dahl suggests that an advanced democratic state could form groups which he calls minipopuli.
+Each group would consist of perhaps a thousand citizens randomly selected, and would either set an agenda of issues or deal with a particular major issue.
+It would hold hearings, commission research, and engage in debate and discussion.
 Dahl suggests having the minipopuli as supplementing, rather than replacing, legislative bodies.

-Simon Threlkeld, in the 1998 journal article "A Blueprint for Democratic Law-Making: Give Citizen Juries the Final Say" and later articles, proposes that laws be decided by legislative juries rather than by elected politicians or referendums.
-The existing legislatures would continue to exist and could propose laws to legislative juries, but would no longer be able to pass laws.
-Citizens, public interest groups and others would also be able to propose laws to legislative juries.
+Claudia Chwalisz has also advocated for using citizens' assemblies selected by sortition to inform policymaking on an ongoing basis.